IDGHIM/boilerplate-project-exercisetracker/README.md

 ## ✅ Project Tests (User Stories)

-1.
-2.
-3.
-4.
-5.
+1. You should provide your own project, not the example URL.
+2. You can `POST` to `/api/users` with form data username to create a new user.
+3. You can make a `GET` request to `/api/users` to get a list of all users.
+4. The `GET` request to `/api/users` returns an array.
+5. You can make a `GET` request to `/api/users/:_id/logs` to retrieve a full exercise log of any user.
+6. Each item in the log array that is returned from `GET /api/users/:_id/logs` is an object that should have a `description`, `duration`, and `date` properties.
+7. You can add `from`, `to` and `limit` parameters to a `GET /api/users/:_id/logs` request to retrieve part of the `log` of any user. `from` and `to` are `dates` in `yyyy-mm-dd` format. `limit` is an integer of how many logs to send back.

 ---

 ## 🖼️ Project Context

-This is one of the required projects to earn the **XX** from freeCodeCamp.
+This is one of the required projects to earn the **Exericse Tracker** from freeCodeCamp.
 Through this challenge, I learned how to:

 -